 Ah, Springtime.
-The grass!
-The sunshine!
-The gutters!
+The grass, the rain…and the gutters!
 Yes, it’s true that the season of rebirth is also the season of repairs.
-The time of year when we venture outside to survey the damage and debris that Winter has brought.
-To help you get through it quickly and efficiently, we’ve compiled a list of home maintenance-minders so you can roll up your sleeves and tackle whatever Winter left in its wake.
+The time of year when we venture outside to survey what needs to be done.

-- Clear the way!
+- Clear the way.
 To prevent slips, trips, and falls, now is the time to fix uneven or cracked walkways and clear away any branches or other debris that’s sneaked onto your property.

-So, spring into action!
 Just a few hours of maintenance is all it takes to get your home in shape for the upcoming swimsuit season.
 And by the way, this is the ideal time to review your insurance needs to reflect any recent changes in your family or property.
-Steers is here – rain or shine – with friendly, expert answers to any questions that may (ahem) spring up.
+Steers is here – rain or shine – with friendly, expert answers to any questions that may spring up.